 When a license is burning (active), that means the time remaining on the device has started to depreciate.
 Meraki licensing depreciates on a daily basis.

-- Burn/Active - The license has started to tick and time remaining starts to decrement.
+- Burning - The license has started to tick and time remaining starts to decrement.

 NOTE: This state can only happen with a license that has not already been active (started to burn).